No Recent Searches Found

 Our name will be First Technology Federal Credit Union: We will use the First Tech name across all of our branches, products, and services as we integrate our two credit unions.

-NCUA insurance will be combined for members with accounts at both credit unions: These accounts will be held by a single financial institution as of January 1, and after a six-month grace period, your total share insurance coverage will be reduced.
+NCUA insurance will be combined for members with accounts at both credit unions: These accounts will be held by a single financial institution – our newly-merged credit union – as of January 1.
+After a six-month grace period, your total share insurance coverage will be up to $250,000 for all your individual accounts combined, and $250,000 for your aggregated interest in all joint accounts combined.
+These amounts are set by the NCUA under its National Credit Union Share Insurance Fund (NCUSIF).
+For additional information, please visit the NCUA website.

 As we move forward with combining the two credit unions, you can expect benefits such as: